 How do I know a VPN is trustworthy?

 Look for independent audits, transparent privacy policies, clear data handling practices, a no-logs commitment, strong encryption, and a robust support system.
+Smart view not working with vpn heres how to fix it 2026

 What is a no-logs policy and why does it matter?